- Year 2020

 - an IVF attempt or ICSI treatment, if you are 43 or older.
 Did you start the IVF attempt before you reached the age of 43?
 In this situation, you will qualify for reimbursement for the completion of this attempt: If you started the IVF attempt no later than 31 December 2012 and if you were 43 or old at this time, you will also qualify for reimbursement for the completion of the IVF attempt in question.

-You will be subject to a statutory personal contribution for an IVF or ICSI treatment.
+You will not pay any statutory personal contribution for an IVF or ICSI treatment.

-You may undergo an IVF or ICSI treatment at a hospital with the proper license. use our Care Guide to find a hospital near you.
+You may undergo an IVF or ICSI treatment at a hospital with the proper license.
+For this treatment you will need a referral from a general practitioner or a medical specialist.
+Use our Care Guide to find a hospital near you.
 Have you decided to go to a care provider with whom we have not made any agreements?
 If so, the rates set out in the Rate List for Non-Contracted Care will apply.
 If the rates charged by the non-contracted care provider are higher than our maximum rates, the difference will be for your account.

 For more information, contact customer services on +31(0)570 687 123.
 Our expert employees will be pleased to help you.